DDoSolitary/LxRunOffline/README.md

 # Donation

-It would be greatly appreciated if you could make a donation to cover the cost of my dev machine hosted on Vultr.
+It would be greatly appreciated if you could make a donation to support development of this project.

+Note: It's extremely difficult to withdraw from PayPal balance for a Chinese citizen like me, so if you want to donate 100$ or more, please either use Alipay or contact me via email for other donation options.

 PayPal [![](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.me/ddosolitaryorz)